Audrey Tautou: 2010s–present

 Tautou played the lead role in the biopic of fashion designer Coco Chanel, titled Coco avant Chanel, and directed by Anne Fontaine.
-Filming began in Paris in September 2008, and released in France on 22 April 2009.
+Filming began in Paris in September 2008, and the film was released in France on 22 April 2009.
 The script is partially based on Edmonde Charles-Roux's book "L'Irrégulière" ("The Non-Conformist").
 Instead of releasing Coco Before Chanel in the United States itself, Warner Bros. let Sony Pictures Classics handle the release there.
 The film grossed $6 million in the United States.

 Coco Before Chanel was nominated for four BAFTA Awards, three European Film Awards, six César Awards and the Academy Award for Best Costume Design.

 In 2011, she appeared in Delicacy, a French romantic comedy-drama directed by David and Stéphane Foenkinos and based on the novel of the same name by David Foenkinos.
-David was nominated for the 2012 Best Writing (Adaptation) César Award and the film was nominated as Best Film.
+David was nominated for the 2012 Best Adaptation César Award and the film was nominated as Best Film.

 She appeared in the music video of "I Love Your Smile", a song by British singer-songwriter Charlie Winston.

 She was the host of the opening and closing ceremonies of the 2013 Cannes Film Festival.

 She was a member of the jury of the 2015 Berlin Film Festival.
 She appeared in the 2016 film The Odyssey as Simone Melchior Cousteau.

 Public image and modelling career

-Tautou began modelling at a very young age, taking modelling courses and other activities, and has modelled for magazines such as Vogue, Elle, Harper's Bazaar, Marie Claire in many countries, and many others.
+Tautou began modelling at a young age, taking modelling courses and other activities, and has modelled for magazines such as Vogue, Elle, Harper's Bazaar, Marie Claire in many countries, and many others.

 Tautou was named in 2009 as the next spokesmodel for Chanel No. 5, replacing Nicole Kidman.
 She was directed in the advertisement by Jean-Pierre Jeunet, with whom she worked on Amélie and A Very Long Engagement.
 The advertisement was released in 2009 to coincide with release of Coco before Chanel.
-She has also become the face of L'Oreal and Montblanc and several other ad campaigns.
+She has also become the face of L'Oréal and Montblanc and several other ad campaigns.

 Tautou over the years has been declared a fashionista and icon by the press, appearing in many magazines, fashion, beauty, and culture.
 She has attended major fashion week events around the world as well as smaller events.
 The press sometimes refers to her as "The Chanel Muse".

 Personal life

-She studied at the Institut Catholique de Paris.
-A church-goer when young, she has stated that she is "not officially" Catholic.
+Tautou studied at the Institut Catholique de Paris.
+A churchgoer when young, she has stated that she is "not officially" Catholic.

-Tautou says she considers France her base, where she plans to focus her career, rather than in the United States.
-She told Stevie Wong of The Straits Times "I am, at the end of the day, a French actress.
+She says she considers France her base, where she focused her career, rather than in the United States.
+In 2006, she told Stevie Wong of The Straits Times, "I am, at the end of the day, a French actress.
 I am not saying I will never shoot an English-language movie again, but my home, my community, my career is rooted in France.
-I would never move to Los Angeles."
+I would never move to Los Angeles.".
+In 2022 she revealed to have adopted a Vietnamese girl in 2019.